sibdevtools/service-error-embedded/readme.md

-# Simple Mock - Error Embedded
+# SibDevTools - Error Embedded

 ## To build